Quantum thermodynamics at critical points during melting and solidification processes: 1. Introduction

-\section{Introduction}
+~\\ \textbf{Abstract:} We systematically explore and show the existence of finite-temperature continuous quantum phase transition ($^{\rm C}_T$QPT) at a critical point, namely, during solidification or melting such that the first-order thermal phase transition is a special case within $^{\rm C}_T$QPT.
+In fact, $^{\rm C}_T$QPT is related to chemical reaction where quantum fluctuation (due to wavefunction transformation) is caused by thermal energy and it can occur maximally for temperatures much higher than zero Kelvin.
+To extract the quantity related to $^{\rm C}_T$QPT, we use the ionization energy theory and the energy-level spacing renormalization group method to derive the energy-level spacing entropy, renormalized Bose-Einstein distribution and the time-dependent specific heat capacity.
+This work unambiguously shows that the quantum phase transition applies for any finite temperatures. ~\\ \\ \textbf{Keywords:} Thermal and quantum phase transitions; Energy-level spacing and time-dependent entropy; Ionization energy theory; Energy-level spacing renormalization group method ~\\ \\ \textbf{PACS Nos.:} 05.30.Rt; 05.30.Fk; 05.70.Jk; 05.70.Ln ~\\ \\ $^*$Corresponding Author, E-mail: sadwerdna@gmail.com

+\section{1.
+Introduction}

-Unlike any thermal fluctuation, the fluctuation at a critical point of a finite-temperature continuous quantum phase transition ($^{\rm C}_T$QPT) is specifically called quantum fluctuation (even for finite temperatures) because it is related to the properties of electrons at a constant temperature, and therefore, it is still subject to the established Heisenberg uncertainty principle.
-An example in this respect is the existence of a $^{\rm C}_T$QPT (due to changing pressure), which is well-known for ice at a constant temperature ($0 < T < 273.16$K).
-The readers are referred to an elementary and straightforward discussion on these two issues (quantum fluctuation and $^{\rm C}_T$QPT in ice) given by Sachdev~\cite{sach6}.
-But little did we know then, that physically, and logically, not all quantum fluctuations ($\omega_{1,2,\cdots}$) will have to become ``irrelevant'' when $T > 0$K, \textit{i.e.}, not all $\omega \rightarrow$ maximum when $T \rightarrow 0$K. If the statement--- all quantum fluctuations become maximum when $T \rightarrow 0$K is true, then chemical reactions cannot exist.
-The above argument can be proven if we can prove the existence of some quantum fluctuations that become large for finite temperatures or when $T \gg 0$K.
+A critical point here refers to a melting point of ice or solid such that at the critical point state one does not have a well defined phase of matter or phase boundary (both solid and liquid phases coexist with dynamic phase boundary between them).
+The fluctuation at a critical point during finite-temperature continuous quantum phase transition ($^{\rm C}_T$QPT) is specifically called quantum fluctuation (even for finite temperatures) because it is related to the properties of electrons at a constant temperature, and therefore, it is still subject to the Heisenberg uncertainty principle.
+For example, little did we know that physically and logically, not all quantum fluctuation ($\omega_{1,2,\cdots}$) has become `irrelevant' when $T > 0$K~\cite{sachBOOK,tvojta,mvojta,lava}.
+In other words, not all $\omega \rightarrow$ maximum when $T \rightarrow 0$K. If the statement---all quantum fluctuation become maximum only when $T \rightarrow 0$K is true, then chemical reaction cannot exist.
+The argument that a chemical reaction is a quantum mechanical effect can be proven if we can prove the existence of quantum fluctuation (due to wavefunction transformation) that becomes large for finite temperatures (or when $T > 0$K).
+The details on zero-temperature quantum phase transition ($_{\rm 0K}$QPT) can be found elsewhere~\cite{sachBOOK,tvojta}.
+The quantum fluctuation responsible for $^{\rm C}_T$QPT occurring at a finite temperature quantum critical point ($_T$QCP) is associated to quantitative changes to the wavefunction, which is also known as the wavefunction transformation~\cite{andQAT}.